carlosflorencio/vscode-florencio-tools/README.md

 - Jump to editor diagnostics faster
 - Improved peek experience by auto closing + removing selection
 - fx command to navigate a json file
+- Doesn't let vscode close the last editor, opens `vsnetrw` to navigate the fs and allow vim commands

 ## Requirements